TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

     detail in the next section.
 The piadm(1M) utility enables and manages the ability to instead boot directly off of a ZFS pool.

-    piadm(1M) manages multiple copies of Platform Images on a bootable ZFS pool, allowing easier updates to Platform Images and maintaining multiple Platform Images on a single boot media.
+    piadm(1M) manages multiple Platform Images on a bootable ZFS pool, allowing easier updates to Platform Images and maintaining multiple Platform Images on a single boot media.
 The method and implementation of SmartOS booting does not change vs. a USB key or CD-ROM, but merely uses a bootable ZFS pool as the source of the Platform Image, which can be the